pharo-project/pheps/pheps-0004.md

 # Motivation

-Characters to express binary operators include ?.
+Characters to express binary operators include ? and this is not possible to use ? in selector or variable.

 # Description